A documentary series exposing the epidemic of MMIWG (Missing & Murdered Indigenous Women & Girls) in the US.

 Todd is a seasoned producer and entrepreneur.
 He has built film, media technology, and health companies.
 He is an award-winning film producer on films such as The Stoning of Soraya M and is the founding chairman of Liberty in North Korea, among other human rights non-profits and initiatives.

-Patricia (Patsy) Whitefoot, Yakama NaFon, Educator, MMIW Advocate, Co-Producer
+Patricia (Patsy) Whitefoot, Yakama Nation, Educator, MMIW Advocate, Co-Producer

 A longtime Yakama Nation educator and activist for missing and murdered indigenous women and girls, both in Washington State and nationally.
 Patricia, whose sister disappeared in 1987 in an unsolved case, has been instrumental in directing the state police to study how to increase and improve criminal justice resources on these cases.
 "As families, we simply seek justice and healing of the heart," Whitefoot told lawmakers in her written testimony.